Eco Friendly Whimsical

 Shimai Gallery, Metro Arts Center, Renaissance Gallery, JCC Gallery Center, Landfill Art, Studio 83 Gallery, Laurel Leaf Gallery, Montgomery Bell Exhibit.

-Waldorf School Fair TN, Three Creeks Farm Fiber Festival, Music and Molasses Agricultural Muesum, Craft Fair Art In The Park, Art Fusion, Cannonsbburgh Historic Village Fiber Festival, TACA, Centennial Art Center Bushy Art Creek art Show.
+Waldorf School Fair TN, Three Creeks Farm Fiber Festival, Music and Molasses Agricultural Museum, Craft Fair Art In The Park, Art Fusion, Cannonsburgh Historic Village Fiber Festival, TACA, Centennial Art Center, Bushy Art Creek art Show.
+Skyking Local Art Show In Kingston Springs TN

 Tennessee, New Mexico, Kentucky...